-The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2024.
+The results of this report are only applicable to the Fund's contribution for Fiscal Year Ending 2025.
 Future results may differ significantly from the current results presented in this report due to such factors as the following: plan experience differing from that anticipated by the assumptions; changes in assumptions; and changes in plan provisions or applicable law.

+The actuarial assumptions are the same as those used in the July 1, 2022 valuation.
 The demographic and economic (other than the investment rate of return) actuarial assumptions are based on the recommended assumptions from the July 1, 2018 - June 30, 2021 Experience Study, approved by the Board of Trustees on December 1, 2022.
 The investment rate of return assumption of 7.00% is based on the recommendation of the State Treasurer.